samiuygur/useful-resources/README.md

 # useful-resources
-A bunch of usefull frontend resources
+A bunch of useful frontend resources